 Aqua jogger is a flotation device that you wear like a belt.
 Like a noodle, it permits you to keep on moving without fatigue, so that you can work on your stroke as well as your strength and aerobic fitness, but it's more heavy-duty than a noodle and will accommodate heavier people and more resistance.
 Aqua joggers also allow you to participate in water aerobic classes and water running without having to know how to swim or break frequently.

 Did you read that right?
 Yep, water treadmill.
 There are two types.
 One is a device that you install in your pool that works with a propeller to create a current of water that you swim in place against (okay, it's not really a treadmill, but you do swim in place).
-This type is a great training aid and is also used for rehabilitation, but it is very expensive (anywhere from $5,000 to $20,000 depending on the model and whether you have it installed when your pool is being built or in an existing pool).
-The other type is a treadmill that is designed for use in water (price range $1,500 to $2,500).
+This type is a great training aid and is also used for rehabilitation, but it is very expensive, depending on the model and whether you have it installed when your pool is being built or in an existing pool.
+The other type is a treadmill that is designed for use in water.
 You walk on it just like any land-based treadmill, only there is less strain on your joints because of the water.
 This type of treadmill is frequently used in rehabilitation.
 See the resources section or search online for "water treadmill" to learn more.

 There is one other option for swimming in place, and it's inexpensive.
 Swim stretch cords attach to the side of a pool and to your body so you can swim without going anywhere, or they come with a drag belt (sort of like a mini-parachute) that catches water as you swim and drag it behind you.
 Both are fine options for getting a great workout.